thefreys/thefreys.github.io/content/recipes/desserts/date-balls/markdown.md

-# Date balls
+# Date Balls

-## Equipment
+## Equipment:
 - 4 quart pot
 - Large spoon

-## Ingredients
+## Ingredients:

-- 1/2 cup **butter**
+- 1/2 cup (115g) butter
-- 1 cup **white sugar**
+- 1 cup (200g) white sugar
-- 1 **egg**
+- 1 egg
-- 8 ounces **dates**
+- 8 oz (225g) dates
-- 1 teaspoon **vanilla extract**
+- 1 teaspoon (5ml) vanilla extract
-- 1/2 cup **chopped nuts**
+- 1/2 cup (60g) chopped nuts
-- 5 to 6 cups **rice krispies**
+- 5 to 6 cups (120-145g) rice krispies
 - Chopped nuts or coconut for rolling (optional)

-## Directions
+## Instructions:

- 1. Combine butter and sugar in pot, cook on medium heat until butter is melted, and sugar is dissolved
+1. In the pot, combine the butter and white sugar.
+Cook over medium heat, stirring frequently, until the butter is melted and the sugar is dissolved.

- 2. Add egg, stir constantly until egg is combined
+2. Beat in the egg and continue stirring constantly until the egg is fully incorporated into the mixture.

- 3. Add dates, and cook until mixture thickents, 5-8 minutes
+3. Add the dates and cook for 5-8 minutes, or until the mixture thickens, stirring occasionally.

- 4. Remove from heat, add vanilla, nuts and rice krispies, stir to combine
+4. Remove the pot from the heat and stir in the vanilla extract, chopped nuts, and rice krispies until well combined.

- 5. Cool, form in to balls and roll in chopped nuts or coconut
+5. Allow the mixture to cool slightly until it's easy to handle.
+Then, using your hands, form the mixture into bite-sized balls.
+If desired, roll the balls in chopped nuts or coconut.

-## Notes
+Notes:

- - Egg is optional(?)
+- The egg is optional, but it helps bind the mixture together.
- - Pecans work best as both the added nuts, and nuts for rolling
+- Pecans work best as the chopped nuts added to the mixture and for rolling the balls in.